About this consultation

 Submissions are public information

-Note that any submission you make becomes public information.
-People can ask for copies of submissions under the Official Information Act 1982 (OIA).
-The OIA says we must make submissions available unless we have good reasons for withholding them.
-That is explained in sections 6 and 9 of the OIA.
+People can also ask for copies of submissions under the Official Information Act 1982 (OIA).
+The OIA says we must make the content of submissions available unless we have good reason for withholding it.
+Those reasons are detailed in sections 6 and 9 of the OIA.